BobSmithIV/TagProRandomFlairs/README.md

 *****

-Last updated 22/4/15.
-Compatible with all flairs up to and including the three public game win rate flairs.
+Last updated 31/5/15.
+Compatible with all event flairs up to and including the second Easter event flairs.